Unbundling the unbundlers - The end of winner-takes-all

 Market governance - and complementary infrastructure creation - will increasingly concentrate towards a specific protocol, even as the gains of this concentration are decentralized across all users of the protocol, not just the original promoters.

-This, we believe, is what makes Web3 Commerce truly powerful.
 The absence of decentralization of rewards with a particular player doesn’t mean that rewards won’t centralize to a team.
-The Web3 world is still getting started.
-The playing fields are being marked.
-And joining the right team (not the right platform, but the right ecosystem) will still determine which feedback loops you benefit from.
+Joining the right ecosystem (not the right platform) will still determine which feedback loops you benefit from.

 The worlds we build